Cy63rPunk/subdl_kodi/README.md

 Default subtitle languages for the search are taken from the Kodi player subtitle settings.
 Found languages will be tested against supported languages from subdl.com.
-If all languages are not supported the language from ddon settings is used.
+If all languages are not supported the language from addon settings is used.
 Default langauge in addon settings is EN (english).

 Configure the API Keys in addon settings.